 There was even a documentary, The Wild Parrots of Telegraph Hill, that was filmed about these birds.
 Below is a snippet of it.

-You will reunite with Sansome Street at the end of the Greenwich steps.
+At the end of the Greenwich steps, you will reunite with Sansome Street.
 You are now just about 1-2 blocks away from the Embarcadero.
 Make a left on Sansome and head towards the water.
 Cross over to the other side, so you are walking next to the piers and the bay.
-Walk towards the direction of Pier 39, our next stop.
+Walk towards Pier 39, our next stop.

 Detour: Alcatraz Cruises depart from Pier 33.
 Tickets can be purchased here.
 Advanced purchase is strongly recommended as this is a top-rated tour.